kentcdodds/es6-workshop/README.md

 If this finishes without issues, great 👏!
 However, if you have problems, please file an issue on this repo [here](https://github.com/kentcdodds/es6-workshop/issues/new?title=Issues%20Setting%20Up&body=Here%27s%20my%20node/npm%20version%20and%20the%20output%20when%20I%20run%20the%20commands:).

 # How To Run Tests
 Once you have everything installed, you are ready to run some tests.
-There are two directories with tests in them: `test` and `test-final`.
+There are two directories with tests in them:
-The `test-final` directory is like a cheat sheet.
+`exercises` and `exercises-final`.
+The `exercises-final` directory is like a cheat sheet.
 All of the tests contain the required ES6 code to make the tests pass.
-You will need to edit the tests in the `test` directory, and make the tests pass.
+You will need to edit the tests in the `exercises` directory, and make the tests pass.

 To run the tests, in your terminal run: